siramsay/100-days-of-code-R3/README.md

 # Round 3 /  100 Days Of Code - Log
 For this Round I decided to start my own log instead of forking the 100 day of code repository.
 The reason is I didn't really need to get updates to the master which happens when you have forked a repository.
 I wanted to use this repo to track my progress my registering my work as a commit.

+### Day 353 2021 Nov 4, Thursday

+**Today's Progress**

+**JS** 3D Orbit
+- Looked at the code more closely to try to work out what was happening, I managed to get the +/- rotation angle function working.
+- Renamed a bunch of function scoped let variables as they were named the same as global var.
+Unsure of the implications of this, but
+  I am sure it's not so great.

+**Thoughts**
+I need to look at my code more carefully as it progresses.
+Naming of variables is important.

+**Things to do**
+- Convert the angle into 360 degree.
+- Need to work out the actually rotation of the object.
+It doesn't rotate on the axis correctly, it rotates on an independant axis I need to draw this out to understand it more.

+**Link to work:**
+1. Local

 ### Day 352 2021 Nov 3, Wednesday